-Pursuant to the terms of an engagement agreement dated June 30, 1999, RGA agreed to pay a fee of \$500,000 upon delivery of the DLJ opinion and an additional fee of \$50,000 for each update after the first update of a prior opinion delivered by DLJ.
-In addition, RGA agreed to reimburse DLJ, upon request by DLJ from time to time, for all out-ofpocket expenses, including the reasonable fees and expenses of counsel, incurred by DLJ in connection with its engagement, and to indemnify DLJ and certain related persons against certain liabilities in connection with the engagement, including liabilities under U.S. federal securities laws.
+Pursuant to the terms of its engagement agreement with DLJ, RGA agreed to pay a fee of \$500,000 upon delivery of the DLJ opinion and an additional fee of \$50,000 for each update after the first update of a prior opinion delivered by DLJ.
+In addition, RGA agreed to reimburse DLJ, upon request by DLJ from time to time, for all out-of-pocket expenses, including the reasonable fees and expenses of counsel, incurred by DLJ in connection with its engagement, and to indemnify DLJ and certain related persons against certain liabilities in connection with the engagement, including liabilities under U.S. federal securities laws.
 DLJ and RGA management negotiated the terms of the fee arrangement, and the RGA board was aware of such arrangement.